carlosrm9/ska-serverless/pipeline/README.md

 To run the containers, run:
 ```
-docker run -it -v local/path/to/data:/data/ nameofcontainer
+docker run -it -v local/path/to/data:/data/ <container_name> "$(cat parameters.json)"
 ```
-This will run the desired containerized function and give the output in `local/path/to/data/`.
+This will run the desired containerized function with the parameters included in `parameters.json` file and give the output in `local/path/to/data/`.

 ## Warning

-Calibration and cleaning Casa 6.5.0 functions are particularized to a file named ngc5921.demo.ms.
-Name if input and output files can be modified as needed.
+Calibration and cleaning Casa 6.5.0 parameters.json are particularized to a file named ngc5921.demo.ms.
+Name of input and output files, and other parameters can be modified or included as needed.